 The following topics are explored during the French course: Talking about sporting injuries and illnesses, discussing how things used to be in the past, constructing a narrative news report using a range of past tenses, talking about personal relationships and problems, offering advice, and expressing desires and plans for the future.
-Students will study selected French music, films and poetry in Term 4.
+Students will study a French film in Term 4.

 Language classes are fundamentally interactive and purposeful.
 Therefore, as a broad principle of methodology, the focus of language learning experiences is on successful communication.
 Learning experiences in languages are designed to encourage students to process meaningful portions of language rather than to focus on single words.
-The language course includes learning experiences such as: performing and viewing role plays, skits and dialogues; conducting/designing interviews, surveys/questionnaires; telling anecdotes, singing songs and reciting poems; watching films and listening to announcements, conversations, stories, anecdotes and songs; reading newspaper and magazine articles, cartoons, advertisements, poems, stories and simple books; responding to realia - brochures, timetables, recipes; making lists and writing reports, articles and letters; and recording events as diary entries and simple narratives.
+The language course includes learning experiences such as: performing and viewing role plays, skits and dialogues; conducting/designing interviews, surveys/questionnaires; telling anecdotes, singing songs; watching films and listening to announcements, conversations, stories, and songs; reading newspaper and magazine articles, cartoons, advertisements, poems, and stories; responding to realia - brochures, timetables, recipes; making lists and writing reports, articles and letters; and recording events as diary entries and simple narratives.
 A range of digital technologies are incorporated during many of the learning experiences in languages to allow for direct participation in the target language culture in a range of ways and with different levels of engagement.